sangareshwari3110/Smart-doorbell/README.md

 ## 📜 License

-This project is open-source and available under the **MIT License**.
+This project is intended for educational, research, and safety-focused prototyping.